Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_install.md

 ## Review

 You have learned how to install the Axway CLI core package, the Axway Central CLI extension, and how to register or link it to a service account, or to the Amplify Platform account.
-Now, you can integrate the Axway Central CLI into your DevOps pipeline to automate actions in Amplify Central.
+Now, you can integrate the Axway Central CLI into your DevOps pipeline to automate actions in Amplify.